zoff99/UnreadWidget/README.md

 ToOpenActivity specifies the Activity that you want to open, when the Widget is clicked baseClass is the Base Class of your Project

+# Resources

+you will need to already have these resources in your Project:

+*@drawable/icon*

+this should be your App's Homescreen Icon

+*@string/app_name*

+this should be the String that shows under your App's Homescreen Icon

 # AndroidManifest.xml

 add these lines to your AndroidManifest.xml (inside the application tag):